Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2025-11-22-an-approach-to-ai-proof-assignment.md

 This can be done in a few different ways.
 One of the easiest is simply inserting these instructions as white-on-white text with extremely small fonts.
 When a careless student uploads the file or copy pastes all texts to the AI chatbot, the instructions will be included as part of the input.

-However, since in this case the instructions will remain selectable text, student might spot something usual when they select all texts from your PDF document.
+However, since in this case the instructions will still be regular text, student might spot something unusual when they select all texts from your PDF document.

 > Note: Copilot is unable to detect any hidden text even like this, likely due to how it handles files.
 PDF files are possibly fed to a VLLM without trying to convert the file to text first.